MUmairAB/Breast-Cancer-Detection-using-CNNs-in-TensorFlow/README.md

 # Breast Cancer Detection using CNNs in TensorFlow

-This project uses Convolutional Neural Network (CNN) for Breast Cancer detection (a classification problem).
+In this project, a Convolutional Neural Network (CNN) is employed for the purpose of detecting Breast Cancer.
+The algorithm takes patches of **Histopathological Images** of patients' breast tissues and utilizes CNNs to ascertain whether the breast tissues within the image patch contain **Invasive Ductal Carcinoma** (**IDC**) or not.
+By analyzing the individual patches instead of the entire breast image, our model enables precise detection of cancer tissues at a localized level.

 ## Stats about breast cancer